jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     copier copy --trust https://github.com/jupyterlab/extension-template .
     ```

-    Be sure to select `frontend-and-server` as the "kind"!
+    Be sure to select "kind": `frontend-and-server`!
     Everything else can be left as default.

     ![A demo of instantiating an extension project from the official template](../assets/images/init-from-template.gif)